 Name Independent director?
-Supplemental explanation of applicable items Reasons for appointment Akira Hishikawa 0 Outside Director Akira Hishikawa has a background with Mitsubishi Heavy Industries, Ltd. In addition, he has served as an outside director at Caterpillar Japan LLC for three years and eight months starting in August 2008.
+Supplemental explanation of applicable items Reasons for appointment Akira Hishikawa ο Outside Director Akira Hishikawa has a background with Mitsubishi Heavy Industries, Ltd. In addition, he has served as an outside director at Caterpillar Japan LLC for three years and eight months starting in August 2008.
 While both of these companies purchase products from the Company, business transactions with each account form a negligible share of Company net sales.
-Mr. Hishikawa provides appropriate advice and guidance based on his experience and knowledge accumulated as a management specialist through a career that includes serving as representative director and managing executive director of Mitsubishi Heavy Industries, Ltd. He also provides highly meaningful advice as chairperson of the Nomination and Compensation Committee newly established in 2022.
+Mr. Hishikawa provides appropriate advice and guidance based on his experience and knowledge accumulated as a management specialist through a career that includes serving as representative director and managing executive director of Mitsubishi Heavy Industries, Ltd. He also provides valuable advice as chairperson (and member since April 2024) of the Nomination and Compensation Committee, which was established in 2022.
 He is free of any potential conflicts of interest with ordinary shareholders and satisfies the standards of an independent director.
-The Company regards his participation in Company management decision-making as a director at a time of substantial changes to the Company to contribute to its sustained growth and to increasing its corporate value.
+The Company regards his participation in Company management decision- making as a director at a time of substantial changes to the Company to contribute to its sustained growth and to increasing its corporate value.
 Minako Takeuchi 0 Ms. Takeuchi provides appropriate advice and guidance based on the experience and knowledge that she has accumulated as a specialist in fields including IT and human resource development through a career that includes serving as a director with multiple companies.
-She also provides highly meaningful advice as a member of the Nomination and Compensation Committee newly established in 2022.
+She also provides valuable advice as a member (and chairperson since April 2024) of the Nomination and Compensation Committee, which was established in 2022.
 She is free of any potential conflicts of interest with ordinary shareholders and satisfies the standards of an independent director.
-The Company regards her participation in Company management decision-making as a director at a time of substantial changes to the Company to contribute to its sustained growth and to increasing its corporate value. -- --

-Optional committee established corresponding to a nomination committee or a compensation committee?
+The Company regards her participation in Company management decision- making as a director at a time of substantial changes to the Company to contribute to its sustained growth and to increasing its corporate value.
+Optional committee establishe corresponding to a nomination or a compensation committee n committee Υ